Heroön: Classical Greece

-Heroa in the colonies

 Heroa were common not only on the Greek mainland but also in the colonies.
 This can be seen at the heroön of Acragas on the south coast of Italy.
 This heroön, known as the oratory of Phalaris, was much more similar to classical architecture, with the building being prostyle, tetrastyle, and having columns in the Ionic order and both triglyphs and metopes, as in the Doric style.
 The building was constructed in 1st century BC and is surrounded by many other Greek temples.
 It was used as a church for a time after the end of the Greek and Roman periods.